What is Restoration Week?

 Restoration Week is required of all full-time residential and commuter students during sophomore and junior years and optional for freshmen and seniors.

 Each year, this program provides opportunities for students to serve, allowing LCU students, faculty, and staff to highlight the importance of our Restoration heritage as we work with churches and other parachurch organizations.
 Restoration Week also provides opportunities for students to participate in community service projects that restore both culture and creation in the name of Christ.
 Finally, Restoration Week provides opportunities for students to participate in spiritual and educational retreats to restore the soul and solidify Christ’s call to ministry.

 Restoration Week, like Service Learning, is an integral part of an LCU education.
 Because it is our mission to train servant leaders, we believe that Restoration Week is a critical time for students to encounter God, see where He is at work in the world, and engage in that work.
 An intensive service experience through Restoration Week shapes students’ hearts and develops their characters by engaging their gifts, passions, and sense of calling while teaching valuable life lessons.
-Restoration Week enables faculty and students to work side-by-side in taking Christ’s message of love through service to more than 25 worldwide locations every year.
+Restoration Week enables faculty and students to work side-by-side in taking Christ’s message of love through service to multiple worldwide locations every year.
 We strive to step outside of our own lives and glorify God during this week.

 How much does Restoration Week cost?

 With trips to local, domestic, and international service sites available, there are experiences to fit every budget and every heart.
 Trips begin as low as $150 and are always less than $3,500.